frescobaldi/frescobaldi/frescobaldi_app/userguide/prefs_general.md

 is created.
 It can be left empty (the default), the current LilyPond version can be set to it, or you can choose any of the templates you defined.

+Under *Experimental Features*, you can choose whether to enable features that are in development and are not yet considered complete.
+See {experimental}.

 #VARS
 sessions help sessions
+experimental help experimental_features